 North Carolina has a lower cost of living than many states, which allows a family to stretch its military paycheck further.
 Overall, North Carolina is a state where transients and natives mix, and no place more so than in our military base communities.
 Schools can vary from district to district so check yours in advance.

-Housing costs are lower overall and the mild climate makes mobile home living possible, if that is an option you would consider.
+Housing costs are lower overall and the mild climate makes mobile home living possible.
 Rental housing of many kinds is available in any of the base communities.
 Whether a given housing complex or landlord will allow pets is a matter to be confirmed through your rental agent.

 A 2 percent tax on food at the supermarket makes shopping at the commissary smart except when local fruits and vegetables are in season at farm stands.
 Expect to see the first strawberries sometime in April, peaches in June or early July, mountain-grown apples in September, and local greens through early winter.